AnAccountWithoutAName/PlanetaryMotion/README.md

 # PlanetaryMotion
 Simulates planetary motion in python through the feynmann leapfrog technique.
-The vpython library was used to generate geometric objects.
+The vpython package was used to generate geometric objects.